Walter Sillers Jr.: Career

-Originally an attorney, Sillers was also a members of the American Bar Association.
+Sillers was a lawyer and a member of the American Bar Association.
 He served in the Mississippi House of Representatives from 1916–1966.
 He served as Speaker of that body from January 4, 1944 until his death on September 24, 1966.
 He was a delegate to the Democratic National Conventions of 1916, 1924, 1944, 1948, 1952, and 1956.

 He has been called "one of the most racist political leaders in Mississippi's history."

 He inherited multiple plantations from his father and held interests in banks, oil companies, and other businesses in Mississippi.
 Due to his inheritance and business ventures, he was one of the wealthiest people to have ever served in the Mississippi legislature.

 Naming and controversy

 Given Sillers' preeminence in the state legislature, several public buildings were named for him during his fifty years in office.
 The fine arts complex was named after him at the historically black Mississippi Valley State University.
 The Walter Sillers State Office Building, a government high-rise in Jackson, Mississippi is also named after him.

 Delta State University's Walter Sillers Coliseum, built in 1960 with proceeds from a sale of bonds which Sillers opposed, has also come under scrutiny, with public calls for the building to be named after Lusia Harris instead, an African American woman who led the Delta State Lady Statesmen basketball team to three consecutive national championships and became the first and only woman ever drafted into the NBA.

 Sillers himself, an outspoken white supremacist, advocated for the removal of the names of white namesakes from public spaces should they become integrated.